wristband-dev/nestjs-demo-app/README.md

 ### 4) Install dependencies

-Before attempting to run the application, you'll need to install all project dependencies for both Express and React.
+Before attempting to run the application, you'll need to install all project dependencies for both NestJS and Vue.
 From the root directory of this repo, run the following to install dependencies:

 ```bash
 npm run install-all